madmachineio/MadExamples/README.md

 * [Mission6_Seven_Segment_Display](https://github.com/madmachineio/Examples/tree/master/MakerKit/Mission6_Seven_Segment_Display) - use seven digital input siganl to print a number on 7-segment display.

 * [Mission7_DC_Motors](https://github.com/madmachineio/Examples/tree/master/MakerKit/Mission7_DC_Motors) - turn the potentiometer and read the input value.
-Set the duty clycle of PWM output to set the speed of the motor.
+Set the duty cycle of PWM output to set the speed of the motor.

 * [Mission8_Servo_Motor](https://github.com/madmachineio/Examples/tree/master/MakerKit/Mission8_Servo_Motor) - turn the potentiometer and read the input value.
 Set the PWM output to change the angle of the servo between 0 and 180 degree.